Recognize that you need God.

 Jesus said in Matthew 11:28, "Come to Me, all you who labor and are heavy laden, and I will give you rest."
 It is essential that you come to Jesus as you are.
 Don't try to "clean up your life" before you come to God.
 Instead, receive Him and allow Him to do the "cleansing."
 Jesus said in John 6:37, "All that the Father gives Me will come to Me, and the one who comes to Me I will by no means cast out."

-You have just made the best decision of your life.
-Please share your decision with one of the pastors, or prayer team the next time you are in a weekend service, or contact the office.
-Let us help you with the resources and relationships you need to flourish as a child of God.
+You have just made the best decision of your life - Truly!
+Fill out the form below and share your decision.
+We're not going to embarrass you, or call you out.
+We want to send you an e-mail talking about next steps in your walk with God.
+Once you've let us know through the Connection Card, feel welcome to share your decision with one of the pastors, or prayer team the next time you are in a weekend service if you'd like.
+We're here to help you with the resources and relationships you need to flourish as a child of God.